 - e.
-Some of the C/FST survey questions should address satisfaction with the Provider(s) and the mental health and drug and alcohol service(s) the consumer is receiving.
-The findings of the C/FST shall be organized to identify the Provider, or special population in the case of a focused survey for three purposes: 1) to allow the managed care organization to include C/FST information in Provider profiling, 2) to provide feedback to the individual Provider about their program, and 3) to allow the Primary Contractor (County and/or Managed Care Organization) to direct the Provider to take corrective action to address a Member concern or concerns about the Provider operation or program.
-The face-to-face surveys and monthly problem solving process ensure action is taken on an on-going basis and resolution for the Member is timely and responsive.
+Some of the C/FST survey questions should address satisfaction with the Provider(s) and the mental health and drug and alcohol service(s) the Member is receiving.
+The findings of the C/FST's survey shall be organized to identify the Provider, or special population in the case of a focused survey for three purposes: 1) to allow the BH-MCO to include C/FST information in Provider profiling, 2) to provide feedback to the individual Provider about their program, and 3) to allow the Primary Contractor (County and/or BH-MCO) to direct the Provider to take corrective action to address a Member's concern or concerns about the Provider operation or program.
+The face-to-face surveys and monthly problem solving process ensure action is taken on an on-going basis and the resolution of Members' concerns are timely and responsive.
 Both the on-going surveys and the annual survey described in Section B can be used to identify trends that may require system improvement. - f.
-The Primary Contractor will identify and request the C/FST to conduct outreach efforts to under-served or un-served groups of consumers and families in order to conduct satisfaction surveys and identify system improvements that will increase the access, engagement and retention of these individuals in needed behavioral health services.
+The Primary Contractor will request the C/FST to conduct outreach efforts to identified underserved or un-served groups of Members and families.
+This enables the Primary Contractor to conduct satisfaction surveys that identify system improvements which will in turn increase access, engagement, and retention for these individuals in needed behavioral health services.